Richard Bond Cocks, his four wives, and daughter by Eliza Leah - my great grandparents

 Eliza Cocks née Leah

 He first married Eliza Leah, daughter of Christopher Leah and Hannah Wood on 27th Apr 1874 at St George’s, Hyde.
 See photo here.
 They had five children by 1888, though Richard had none by his later marriages.
-Eliza died on 1st Dec 1895 at Castle Further, Rochdale.
+Eliza died on 1st Dec 1895 at Castle Further, Rochdale, and was buried at St Michael and All Angels, Ashton under Lyne, Lancashire.
 Their five children were: -

 George Cocks was born on January 27th 1875 in Bredbury, and was christened (as George Cox) on 14th March 1875 at St George's Hyde.
 He died on 9th August 1918 in the war in France.
 See here.
 He had a daughter by Edith Drewery (not married) after his death who is still living.